Lilliana Vazquez on Why She Called Out Arielle Charnas' "Problematic" Cosmo México Cover - E! Online

-Lilliana Vazquez is speaking up and demanding to be heard.
+E's Lilliana Vazquez is speaking up and demanding to be heard.

 Earlier this week, the E! personality took to Instagram to voice her disappointment with Cosmopolitan México after the publication placed white, controversial influencer Arielle Charnas on the cover of its September 2020 issue.